Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

         # [...]
 ```

-In order to allow `ArrowDataFrame.__getitem__` to accept `ArrowSeries` for `item`, and for `PolarsDataFrame.__getitem__` to accept `PolarsSeries` for `item`, we make `CompliantDataFrame` generic in `CompliantSeriesT`, which is a `TypeVar` bound to `CompliantSeries`.
+In order to allow `ArrowDataFrame.__getitem__` to accept `ArrowSeries` for `item`, and for `PolarsDataFrame.__getitem__` to accept `PolarsSeries` for `item`, `CompliantDataFrame` is defined to be generic in `CompliantSeriesT`, which is a `TypeVar` bound to `CompliantSeries`.
+Like this, type checkers are appeased, and some kinds of bugs can be found before even running your code!

 ## Conclusion, and how to improve

 We've learned about how to address a common situation in which mysterious words like "Lyskov Substitution" and "contravariance" make it feel like the only way to appease type checkers is to slap a bunch `Any` types on various parameters.
 We then looked at how to resolve the typing issue using `Generic` and `TypeVar`.
-If you'd like to improve your understanding of static typing, I'd suggest playing around with the [MyPy playground](https://mypy-play.net/), creating minimal examples, and trying to break them.
-By reducing the number of cases where you need to use `Any`, your IDE (interactive development environment) will provide you with more helpful suggestion before you even run your code.
+If you'd like to improve your understanding of static typing, I'd suggest playing around with the [MyPy playground](https://mypy-play.net/), creating minimal examples, and then trying to break them.
+By reducing the number of cases where you need to use `Any`, your IDE (interactive development environment) will provide you with helpful suggestion before you even run your code, and you'll leverage type checkers to their full potential.